Wildcrafted Lymphatic Wellness

 We love combining our products with different techniques to assist with lymphatic drainage.
 Here are some examples:

-- Use our facial serum with a Gua Sha facial tool and give yourself a supportive lymphatic cleanse of the facial and neck area.
+- Use our facial serum after a Gua Sha facial tool and give yourself a nourishing boost after the lymphatic cleanse effect of the Gua Sha tool on the facial and neck area.
 It's divine!

 - For a lovely morning ritual, combine oil pulling/swishing, tongue scraping and brushing your teeth with our clay toothpowder to help remineralize your enamel and detoxify your mouth.